Sanju song Kar Har Maidaan Fateh: Ranbir Kapoor portrays Sanjay Dutt’s battle with drug addiction

 The makers of Sanju have released the second song from the much-awaited biopic on Sanjay Dutt.
-The song titled “Kar Hai Maidaan Fateh” is a spine-chilling story of Sanjay’s battle with drug addiction, which is beautifully brought on screen by Ranbir Kapoor.
+The song titled “Kar Har Maidaan Fateh” is a spine-chilling story of Sanjay’s battle with drug addiction, which is beautifully brought on screen by Ranbir Kapoor.
 From the first frame of the song where he is begging his on-screen father Paresh Rawal (who plays Sunil Dutt in the film) to save him from drug addiction to the last frame where he is finally breathing the fresh air, Ranbir just keeps you hooked in and makes you live and feel the gut-wrenching screenplay.
 We see Ranbir vulnerable, aggressive, begging on the streets, taking shelter in his father’s arms like a child, breaking many relationships and ultimately finding freedom within the two-minute duration of the song.

 We also see glimpses of Manisha Koirala as Nargis Dutt in the song.
 The song has been sung by Sukhwinder Singh and Shreya Ghoshal who bring out the emotion just perfectly.